CGPA Calculator – Multi-Semester, Instant & Free

 To calculate CGPA, multiply each course's grade point by its credit hours to get "weighted grade points."
 Sum all weighted grade points across every semester, then divide by the total number of credit hours attempted.
 Our calculator does this automatically — simply enter your courses, credits, and grades for each semester.

 Generally, a CGPA of 3.5 or above (on a 4.0 scale) is considered excellent and makes you a competitive candidate for graduate programs and top employers.
 A CGPA between 3.0–3.49 is good and respected by most institutions.
-Anything below 2.5 may limit your academic and professional opportunities, though context always matters — field of study, university difficulty, and work experience all play a role.
+On a 10-point scale, 8.0+ is considered very good.

 Not exactly.
 GPA (or SGPA) refers to your grade point average for a single semester, while CGPA is the cumulative average across all semesters of your degree.
-In the US, "GPA" often already refers to the cumulative figure, but in many countries (especially South Asia), GPA and CGPA are explicitly differentiated.
 Our calculator computes both your per-semester SGPA and your overall CGPA simultaneously.